like2000/PyHEADTAIL/README.md

 =============================

 - Major (feature implementation that may need further review and agreement):
-  - Commented transverse calculations from slices (need agreement with transverse development)
+  - Deleted transverse calculations from slices (need agreement with transverse development)

 - Normal (small changes that are not transparent, the example main files should be adapted accordingly):
   - None